allround-software-engineering/blog/docs/_posts/2020-05-16-handbook-error-handling.markdown

 - Do you control both side of the API call?
 Do you control the data source or request source?
 - Is the operation expensive? e.g. costing upstream money / causing downstream to perform significant amount of computation/storage.
-- Does the upstream actually care enough to do something more elaborate than standard error defintions?
+- Does the upstream actually care enough to do something more elaborate than standard error definitions?

 Only use a more elaborate error categorization if you answer "yes" to all questions.
 You should use the standard error definition and categorization in vast majority of the case.